Mawadda-Kadi/LGBTQ-Club-Project/README.md

 - What Is Google Lighthouse?: [Search Engine Journal](https://www.searchenginejournal.com/core-web-vitals/google-lighthouse/#close)

 ## Steps on Deploying, Cloning, and Forking

 ### Deploying:
 To deploy this project, follow the steps:

-Certainly!
-If you're using GitHub, you can simplify the instructions in your README.md as follows:

 ### Deploying